 The park is divided by Carr Road and Pendle Water which is the river that runs the length of the park, and puts one half of the park in Nelson and the other in Barrowford.
 This has formed four separate sections of the park which are separated by the road or the river.
 These sections can be traversed by means of three bridges that cross Pendle Water and a gateway or subway that crosses Carr Road.

 - Junior – 5-12 year olds

-The park has one bowling green, three cycle routes, three health walk routes (easy/medium/hard), and a multi-use games area suitable for ages eight and over.
+The park has three cycle routes, three health walk routes (easy/medium/hard), and a multi-use games area suitable for ages eight and over.

 The bandstand at Victoria Park was originally opened in 1912 by Civic Heads of the former Nelson Town Council.
 Since that time it has been used regularly for band concerts.
 People used to culminate and gather around the bandstand after the annual Whitsuntide processions and it was the centre piece for Nelson Show, which was held in May each year.

 Over the years the bandstand has been used to host a wide variety of musical events ranging from traditional brass bands to heavy rock.
 However, during the 1980’s the bandstand suffered badly from vandalism and destruction.

 In 2003, we worked in conjunction with the Friends of Victoria Park and initiated a project to renovate the bandstand.
 This hard work has enabled the community to once again enjoy this historic facility.

 We managed the whole project.
 Various works were undertaken including replacing the floor, resetting the stonework, new guttering, conservation of the metal work and enclosing the bandstand inside railings.